 - Scholars must submit an abstract of their research.

 - Scholars must present a 10 minute power point presentation of their research at the AU-CMB Forum at the end of the summer program.
+The Oral Presentations are the capstone event of the program so each student is required to be present for the full length of the program in consideration and support of their fellow USRS.
 If the scholar is an AU student, they must also present their research (platform or poster format) at the Auburn University Research Week, early in the following Spring Semester.
 We encourage you to attend this year's research forum to see what other students are presenting.

 Letters of Recommendation must come from faculty or other established professionals familiar with the student's skills and must be on university, corporate or similar letterhead.
 ALSO a letter of recommendation cannot come from the sponsor.
 It must come from a different faculty or other established professional (for instance, letters from graduate students or letters from friends of the student's family cannot serve as letters of recommendation).
 Examples of acceptable sources of letters of recommendation are: a professor with whom the student took one or more courses; the student's advisor, the student's employer, or a high school teacher.